Joseph Smagorinsky: Leadership of Geophysical Fluid Dynamics Laboratory

-Leading the Geophysical Fluid Dynamics Laboratory

-Among Smagorinsky's many talents was attracting creative scientists to the staff of the GFDL.
-Two of them were climate modeler Syukuro Manabe in 1959 and ocean modeler Kirk Bryan in 1961, who spearheaded the development of the first climate model in 1969, a general circulation model that was the first approach to take into account the interactions of oceans and atmosphere.
+Two scientists that Smagorinsky recruited to the GFDL were climate modeler Syukuro Manabe in 1959 and ocean modeler Kirk Bryan in 1961, who spearheaded the development of the first climate model in 1969, a general circulation model that was the first approach to take into account the interactions of oceans and atmosphere.
 Smagorinsky assigned Manabe to the General Circulation Model (GCM) coding and development effort.
 By 1963, Smagorinsky, Manabe, and their collaborators had completed a nine-level, hemispheric primitive-equation General Circulation Model.
 Manabe was given a large programming staff and was thus able to focus on mathematical structure of the models, without becoming overly involved in coding.
 In 1955–56, Smagorinsky collaborated with John von Neumann, Jule Charney, and Norman Phillips to develop a 2-level, zonal hemispheric model using a subset of the primitive equations.
 Beginning in 1959, he proceeded to develop a nine-level primitive-equation General Circulation Model (still hemispheric).
 By the end of the next decade, GCMs emerged globally as a central tool in climate research.
-Other researchers who worked with Smagorinsky in Washington and Princeton included Isidoro Orlanski, Jerry Mahlman, Syukuro Manabe, Yoshio Kurihara, Kikuro Miyakoda, Rod Graham, Leith Holloway, Isaac Held, Garreth Williams, George Philander, and Douglas Lilly.
+Other researchers who worked with Smagorinsky in Washington and Princeton included Isidoro Orlanski, Jerry Mahlman, Yoshio Kurihara, Kikuro Miyakoda, Rod Graham, Leith Holloway, Isaac Held, Garreth Williams, George Philander, and Douglas Lilly.

 Development of this first climate model was based on Smagorinsky's belief that individual inquiry would be inadequate for addressing such a complex problem.
 He realized that it would take large-scale numerical modeling with teams of scientists using commonly shared high-speed computers to achieve such a breakthrough.
 As stated in the Bulletin of the American Meteorological Society in 1992, "Dr. Smagorinsky's almost relentless pursuit of excellence at Geophysical Fluid Dynamics Laboratory set a standard for other laboratories and centers that have contributed immensely to the growth of meteorology as a science" throughout the world.
-Michael MacCracken, President of International Association of Meteorology and Atmospheric Sciences, wrote following Smagorinsky's death that "From its earliest days, GFDL has been world renowned, with an outstanding set of scientists doing outstanding work that attracted scientists from around the world to come to learn and collaborate – and then return to their home countries or other institutions as outstanding scientists.
+Michael MacCracken, president of International Association of Meteorology and Atmospheric Sciences, wrote following Smagorinsky's death: "From its earliest days, GFDL has been world renowned, with an outstanding set of scientists doing outstanding work that attracted scientists from around the world to come to learn and collaborate – and then return to their home countries or other institutions as outstanding scientists.
 Not only a whole new scientific field of investigation, but a community of scientists capable of doing it well has been created."